theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/xu-destinations/merge-data/db-merge-data.md

 Create an appropriate primary key in the [General Settings](../../advanced-techniques/general-settings#primary-key-tab) to execute the merge command.

 ### Updated record in SAP
 A field value within an SAP table is updated.
-With a merge command the updated value is written to the destination database table.<br>
+With a merge command the updated value is written to the destination database table.
 ![Update-Merge-Example-Data](/img/content/xu/merge_db_scheme.png){:class="img-responsive"}

 The merge command ensures delta processing: new records are inserted into the database and / or existing records are updated. <br>